Ken Hammond (ice hockey): Boston, San Jose, Vancouver, Ottawa

 Hammond was assigned by the Bruins to their AHL affiliate, the Maine Mariners, for the 1990–91 season.
 In 80 games with Maine, Hammond scored 10 goals and 51 points, and accumulated 159 penalty minutes.
 In two playoff games with the Mariners, Hammond had no points and 16 penalty minutes.
 Hammond also appeared in one game with the Bruins during the 1990–91 season.
-On March 31, 1991, Hammond made his only regular season appearance with Boston, scoring a goal against Kay Whitmore of the Hartford Whalers in a 7-3 win.
-It was Hammond's first goal in the NHL in over three years, as his previous goal was scored on March 5, 1988.
+On March 31, 1991, Hammond made his only regular season appearance with Boston, scoring a goal against Kay Whitmore of the Hartford Whalers in a 7–3 win.
 Hammond then appeared in eight playoff games for Boston, earning no points.

-Following the season, Hammond was granted free agency.
+Following the season, Hammond became an unrestricted free agent.

 On August 9, 1991, Hammond signed with the expansion San Jose Sharks for the 1991–92 season.

-Hammond played for the Sharks for their inaugural game on October 4, 1991, in which he was held pointless in a 4-3 loss to the Vancouver Canucks.
-On October 10, Hammond scored his first goal for the Sharks against Stephane Beauregard of the Winnipeg Jets in a 5-4 loss.
-On November 8, Hammond earned two assists in a 6-2 victory over the Edmonton Oilers.
+Hammond played in the Sharks' inaugural game on October 4, 1991, in which he was held pointless in a 4–3 loss to the Vancouver Canucks.
+On October 10, Hammond scored his first goal for the Sharks on a slapshot that beat Stéphane Beauregard in a 5–4 loss to the Winnipeg Jets.
+On November 8, Hammond earned two assists in a 6–2 victory over the Edmonton Oilers.
+He suffered a groin injury in January and returned February 4 after missing five games.
+In a game against the Vancouver Canucks on February 21, Hammond broke a knuckle in a fight with Geoff Courtnall, and was sidelined for three to four weeks.
 With the Sharks, Hammond played in 46 games, scoring five goals and 15 points, and earned 86 penalty minutes.

-On March 9, 1992, Hammond was traded to the Vancouver Canucks for an eighth round draft pick in the 1992 NHL Entry Draft.

-Hammond made his Canucks debut in the playoffs on May 10, 1992, earning no points and four penalty minutes in a 4-3 win over the Edmonton Oilers.
+On March 9, 1992, the NHL's trade deadline day, Hammond was traded to the Vancouver Canucks for an eighth round draft pick in the 1992 NHL entry draft.
+Hammond made his Canucks debut in the 1992 Stanley Cup playoffs on May 10, 1992, after three Vancouver defencemen were declared out with injury.
+He earned no points and four penalty minutes in a 4–3 win over the Edmonton Oilers.
 In two playoff games for the Canucks, Hammond had no points and six penalty minutes.

-On June 18, 1992, Hammond was claimed by the Ottawa Senators in the 1992 NHL Expansion Draft.

-For the second time in two seasons, Hammond was on an expansion team, as he joined the Senators for the 1992–93.
-Hammond debuted with Ottawa during their inaugural game on October 8, 1992, and scored against Patrick Roy of the Montreal Canadiens in a 5-3 win.
-In 62 games with Ottawa, Hammond scored four goals and eight points, getting 104 penalty minutes, and finished with a -42 rating.
-Hammond also played in four games with the Senators AHL affiliate, the New Haven Senators, earning an assist.
+Hammond was left unprotected by the Canucks in the 1992 NHL expansion draft.
+On June 18, 1992, Hammond was selected by the Ottawa Senators.
+For the second time in two seasons, Hammond was on an expansion team, as he joined the Senators for the 1992–93 season.
+Hammond debuted with Ottawa during their inaugural game on October 8, 1992, and scored his first goal for the Senators that night against Patrick Roy of the Montreal Canadiens in a 5–3 win.
+In 62 games with Ottawa, Hammond scored four goals and eight points, getting 104 penalty minutes.
+In January 1993 Hammond was assigned to the Senators AHL affiliate, the New Haven Senators.
+He played in four games, earning an assist.